 ARM vs Fixed Rate Mortgage: The Complete 30-Year Comparison

 Should you choose an ARM (Adjustable Rate Mortgage) or stick with a fixed rate?
-This decision could cost you $250,000+ over 30 years.
-In this comprehensive guide, I break down the real numbers, show you when ARMs make sense, and reveal the hidden risks most borrowers miss.
-Based on 10+ years of rate analysis and market forecasting.
+This decision could cost you $113,200+ over 30 years.
+In this comprehensive guide updated January 2026, I break down the real numbers with current rates (Fixed 6.45%, ARM 5.5%), show you when ARMs make sense, reveal the hidden risks most borrowers miss, and explain how Fed policy impacts your choice.
+Based on 12+ years of rate analysis and market forecasting.

 The ARM vs Fixed Rate Breakdown